Authentic Paella Recipe: A Flavorful Spanish Delight 🇪🇸🍲

 The Record Paella:

-In 1992, a giant paella was cooked in Valencia.
+Here is a world wild record: In 1992, a giant paella was cooked in Valencia.
 It was big enough to feed around 100,000 people, making it into the Guinness Book of Records.
 The paella weighed 24 tonnes and required a pan 20 metres in diameter.

 Thursday Tradition: